-1. Disguising vegetables in food items.
-Food ideas include grated vegetables in omelettes, frittata, quiche, savoury pancakes, mashed vegetables in soups, sauces and vegetables as a part of meat stews.
+1. Disguise vegetables in food items Food ideas include grated vegetables in omelettes, frittata, quiche, savoury pancakes, mashed vegetables in soups, sauces and vegetables as a part of meat stews.

-3. Involving children in food preparation will help them to appreciate vegetables.
+3. Involve children in food preparation This will help them to appreciate vegetables.
 The preparation process ― such as cooking, boiling, steaming and frying ― gives children an opportunity to taste vegetables cooked using different methods.
-Parents can share the names of different veggies and how they are beneficial to our health while children can learn to have fun with their food.
+Parents can share the names of different veggies and how benefit our health, while children can learn to have fun with their food.

-4. Explain the importance of vegetables for a healthy body via interactive formats such as storytelling, videos etc
+4. Explain the importance of vegetables for a healthy body Through the use of interactive formats such as storytelling, videos etc.

 Dr Kalpana says, “There are no hard and fast rules about which vegetables to introduce first, and it makes no difference to your baby in terms of ease of digestion.
 Some experts recommend starting with fruit first, because it's sweet, like breastmilk.
 However, it makes sense to introduce vegetables before fruits, so that your baby will be more likely to accept them.”

-Mild-flavored varieties like sweet potatoes, carrots, peas, and green beans are a great starting point.
-Spinach and broccoli which are unlikely to cause an allergic reaction can be tried as well.
+Mild-flavoured varieties like sweet potatoes, carrots, peas, and green beans are a great starting point.
+Or try spinach and broccoli, as these are unlikely to cause an allergic reaction.

 Research has shown that if you want to encourage your children to eat vegetables, make sure you start early and often.
-In fact, most children were “learners” who increased their intake of vegetables over time so remember that it may take up to ten times for baby to accept new vegetables but how early should you start?
+In fact, most children are “learners” who increased their intake of vegetables over tim.
+Do remember that it may take up to 10 times for baby to accept new vegetables but how early should you start?

-Dr Kalpana recommends introducing weaning foods (including vegetables) from age six months of age to meet the nutritional needs of the growing infant, particularly iron.
+Dr Kalpana recommends introducing weaning foods (including vegetables) from 6 months to meet the nutritional needs of the growing infant, particularly iron.
 Nevertheless, the best cue to determine readiness should come from the baby.

 So, is there any truth to junior’s claim that he is not eating vegetables because mummy isn’t?
 According to Dr Kalpana, yes.
 She notes “Taste is the most important determinant of how much a food is liked or disliked.
 Taste is very much in turn affected by genetic differences which control sensitivity to bitter-tasting compounds.”